It’s the classic winter problem. You twist the hot water tap for your bathroom sink and place your hands beneath the faucet — but nothing comes out.

 You don’t have to make an appointment with your local bank branch to apply for a loan.
 You don’t even have to leave your front door.

-As long as you’re eligible, you may be able to get your next loan online and use the borrowed funds to handle this urgent problem.
+As long as you’re eligible, you may be able to get your next loan online (learn more) and use the borrowed funds to handle this urgent problem.
 Once that’s done, you can manage a sensible repayment plan.

 Why Should You Thaw Frozen Pipes?